saurvs/astro-rust/README.md

     let (gal_long, gal_lat) = GalFrmEq!(right_ascension, declination);
   ```

-# Algorithms
+## Algorithms

-The algorithms implemented so far allow you to calculate or perform the following:
+Algorithms implemented in this library so far allow you to calculate or perform the following:

-* **Time** Julian to Gregorian and Julian dates, and vice-versa.
-Good approximations to delta T. Mean and apparent sidereal time.
+* **Time** Julian day from Gregorian and Julian dates, and vice-versa.
+Analytic approximation to delta T. Mean and apparent sidereal time.
 * **Transform** coordinates between equatorial, ecliptic, topocentric, local horizontal, and galactic coordinate systems
 * **Transform** heliocentric coordinates to ecliptic and equatorial geocentric coordinates
 * **All 8 Planets** heliocentric coordinates (full VSOP87-D solution), orbital elements, apparent magnitudes, equatorial semidiameters, times of passage through nodes, illuminated fraction of the disk